VS-DavidSouth/smoke_forecaster/README.md

 # smoke_forecaster
 Shiny app of maps for forecasts of smoke and health impacts.

-# THIS IS AN EARLY PROTOTYPE.
-USE AT YOUR OWN RISK.

-The frozen version of the site can be viewed here: http://rgan.atmos.colostate.edu/
+The server runing this code can be viewed here: http://rgan.atmos.colostate.edu/

 We welcome all feedback.